 Hold weekly sharing sessions to support the function’s transformation objectives.
 Weekly sessions during which audit team members share with the rest of the team a recent TED Talk or a thought-provoking article covering topics outside of the traditional internal audit realm can broaden the staff’s thinking and reinforce the function’s commitment to knowledge management, information-sharing and continuous improvement.
 These sessions should challenge how the team thinks, focus on what interests and motivates team members, and help signify why diversity of thought is important when communicating with stakeholders.

 Obtain a seat at the digital project design table.
 Internal audit, to sustain its relevance, should be engaged in the company’s innovation and business transformation activities.
 For example, as the organization implements a cloud platform, internal audit’s involvement could include identifying the types of controls the business should consider, way in advance of their implementation, and assuming an independent oversight role to ensure effective project management and reporting.
 A side benefit of this involvement is increased knowledge of emerging tools and how such tools can be deployed for internal audit’s purposes.

 Leverage automation for routine tasks.
 Compliance is important and has its place.
 But a function deeply mired in compliance assurance may have a ceiling limiting the CAE’s efforts to brand internal audit as a truly valued, consulting-minded business partner.
-A possible solution is to harmonize and rationalize compliance processes across the organization to define common processes and procedures and explore robotic process automation (RPA) opportunities to reduce labor-intensive testing.
+A possible solution is to harmonise and rationalise compliance processes across the organisation to define common processes and procedures and explore robotic process automation (RPA) opportunities to reduce labor-intensive testing.